 The CCPA regulation has many of the same elements as its European Union counterpart.

 Namely, it mandates consent options for California residents (i.e., chance to “opt out” of messaging and data use via ‘personal information link’) and data collection rules for brands.

-Let’s get into the nitty-gritty of the new California measure, including how it came to be, what comparisons can be made to GDPR, and the overall impact it will have on businesses — including yours.
+Let’s get into how the California data protection law ultimately came to be, the nitty-gritty of the CCPA requirements (and what comparisons can be made to GDPR), and the overall impact the consumer data privacy law will have on businesses — including yours.

 A brief California Consumer Privacy Act timeline

 A mere month after GDPR was enforced for companies operating in the EU, California lawmakers proposed Assembly Bill No. 375, now officially known as — well, you know.

 The CCPA text from state legislators and the Office of the Attorney General shows the measure aligns with other right-of-privacy laws previously enacted in California, such as the Online Privacy Protection Act of 2003.